qls0ulp/fogmachine/docs/electron-install.md

 **Boot It**

-To boot mStream with Electron you have to run the following command:
+To boot FogMachine with Electron you have to run the following command:

 ```
 # windows